 Prior to the poker boom, most films and books depicting poker games used Draw or Stud poker variants.
 War films and written historical accounts in particular recounted games of Five-Card Stud played among the ranks of soldiers enjoying a break from the American Civil War in the 1860s.

-What is Stud Poker?
+What Is Seven-Card Stud

-Seven-Card Stud Rankings
+Seven-Card Stud Rules and Gameplay

 - Royal flush: A-K-Q-J-10 of the same suit